image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 Oatmeal Butterscotch Cookies Recipe

-These Oatmeal Butterscotch Cookies (also called Oatmeal Scotchies) are soft, chewy, and loaded with butterscotch chips!
-No chilling required!
+These Oatmeal Butterscotch Cookies (Oatmeal Scotchies) are soft, chewy, and loaded with butterscotch chips!
+Perfectly chewy and no chilling required!

 If you love oatmeal cookies, check out these Oatmeal Cranberry Cookies and these Oatmeal Chocolate Chip Cookies next!